francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 - Emphasis on adaptive, user-centered experience and robust documentation
 - Shifted primary technology stack to Python 3.8+ for better alignment with PRD
 - Transitioned from planning to implementation phase with updated Memory Bank documentation
+- Enhanced ingestion modules to improve content extraction (e.g., OCR for scanned PDFs, better metadata extraction for images and videos)
+- Added indexing capabilities to support efficient search and retrieval as a foundation for adaptive learning

 ## Success Criteria